mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/security/index.md

 #include /services/include/security-transport-encryption-clients.tmpl

 ## DSE Authentication/Authorization Schemes
-DSE in DC/OS currently supports both internal and ldap authentication/authorization schemes.
-You can configure both schemes and then select the order in which they are used, or you can configure just one, in which case only that scheme will be used.
-DSE will try to authenticate with the default scheme first and fall back to the alternate scheme if it has been configured.
-More information about how DSE handles this can be found in [DataStax's documentation](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/security/secDSEUnifiedAuthAbout.html)
+{{ model.shortTechName }} in DC/OS currently supports both internal and ldap authentication/authorization schemes.
+You can configure both schemes and then select the order in which they are used, or you can configure just one, in which case only that scheme will be used.  {{ model.shortTechName }} will try to authenticate with the default scheme first and fall back to the alternate scheme if it has been configured.
+More information about how {{ model.shortTechName }} handles this can be found in [DataStax's documentation](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/security/secDSEUnifiedAuthAbout.html)

-## Enabling DSE Authentication/Authorization
+## Enabling {{ model.shortTechName }} Authentication/Authorization
-To enable DSE authentication/authorization, follow these steps:
+To enable {{ model.shortTechName }} authentication/authorization, follow these steps:
    1. In Advanced Installation wizard, configure the following fields:
       ```
       In "cassandra" tab,